The trouble with English plurals…

 These poems have an anonymous, though wonderful, author.
 Thanks to Monique Palomares from the French version of Mama Lisa’s World for pointing them out!

-This artilce was posted on Wednesday, May 5th, 2010 at 1:06 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, Poems, Poetry, USA, United Kingdom.
+This article was posted on Wednesday, May 5th, 2010 at 1:06 pm and is filed under Countries & Cultures, English, Languages, Mama Lisa, Poems, Poetry, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.